 Join us at our next meeting!

-DCEEC General Meetings are held every other month (starting in January) at the Martin Luther King, Jr. Library.
+DCEEC General Meetings are held every other month (starting in January).
 Dates change depending on room availability.
 For meeting details, contact a DCEEC Officer.

 Becoming a DCEEC Member

 Benefits of being a member are:

 - Collaboration with District of Columbia Public Schools;

 - Inclusion in and access to outreach tools;

 - Joint grant opportunities and/or funding for student field studies.

 - Committee participation;

 Committees increase the efficiency and effectiveness of the Consortium.
 Current standing committees include the Executive, Ways and Means, Education, Outreach, and Schoolyard Greening.
 The following are the current committee chair(s) and responsibilities.